Antoine LeClaire House: Diocese of Davenport

 The title to the St. Anthony's church property, named Church Square, was deeded by LeClaire to Bishop Mathias Loras of the Diocese of Dubuque in 1839 to support the Catholic Church in Davenport.
 Commercial properties were built on the east side of the block.
 Income from these properties was a factor in Davenport being named a see city with its own bishop in 1881.
 The Very Reverend John McMullen from Chicago was named the first bishop of the Diocese of Davenport.
 The clergy of the diocese purchased the LeClaire House for the bishop's residence.
 McMullen died in the house less than two years later.
 His successor, Henry Cosgrove, moved into the residence after he was named Bishop of Davenport in 1884.
 When Cosgrove died in 1906 his successor, James Davis, chose to live elsewhere because the house needed extensive repairs and it needed to be renovated.
 Previously there had been a friendly rivalry between Cosgrove and Davis after the later had a new rectory built at Sacred Heart Cathedral, where he was the rector, because it was larger and more modern.
 The diocese sold the LeClaire House and purchased the F.H.
 Miller House as the new residence for the bishop.

 Later years

 After the Catholic diocese sold the house in 1908 it was converted into apartments.
 At some point the original three porches were removed and the brick was painted white.
 By the start of World War I, the neighborhood was in decline and the LeClaire House began to deteriorate along with it.
+It was purchased and saved from ruin by Glen Daut, who filled its nomination to the National Register and lobbied for renovation.

-In 1976 the Bicentennial Commission of the city of Davenport purchased the house as one of their projects.
+In 1976 the Bicentennial Commission of the city of Davenport purchased the house from Daut as one of their projects.
 An extensive renovation process has been ongoing since then.
 Extensive work has been done to the exterior and interior with all the mechanical systems having been replaced.